raylin90/calculator/README.md

+# Basic Calculator
-# built a basic calculator that performs _add subtract multiply divide_ function
+allow users to perform simple _add subtract multiply divide_ function

 1. used HTML as the view page for all the buttons and display
 2. used CSS for styling: